Lobby for League Causes

 League members advocate and lobby for League policy positions constantly.
 When there is no upcoming election, the League concentrates on following the proposals and decisions of local governments and agencies, boards and commissions, as well as state and national government activities.
 League observers who follow City Council or a particular city commission can alert the League Action Committee and Board when a proposal related to a League policy position is on the agenda.
 The Board decides what action to take- to draft a letter, prepare a statement or develop a more extensive public education, lobbying or publicity campaign to support or oppose the policy.

 Want to Lobby with us?
-Contact Diz Swift at firstname.lastname@example.org, see our Action Team page, attend our monthly Action Team meetings and be on the cutting edge of our decision making.
+Contact Preston Jordan at email@example.com, see our Action Team page, attend our monthly Action Team meetings (check the League Calendar) and be on the cutting edge of our decision making.

 Want to Lobby by email in response to national and state calls to action using automated systems?
-Diz can help you sign on receive the calls to action.
+Preston can help you sign on receive the calls to action.

 Past elections actions: